Templates

 {{source_file}} |

-The source text file resolved relatively to the current HTML page |
+The source text file path resolved relative to the current HTML page |

 Important

-template that is used by the Windows context menu scripts.
-It may also be used manually for
+template that is used by the

 The above templates, in conjunction with the corresponding CSS, produce responsive HTML documents that are adapted for both desktop and mobile devices.